Majoring in Nutritional Sciences: Physiology & Metabolism

 How much coursework is required?

 NS-PM requires 60 lower division unit requirements and an additional 36 units of upper division coursework.
-Of the 36 units, 15 must be fulfilled with courses offered at CNR.
+Of the 36 units, 15 must be fulfilled with courses offered at the Rausser College of Natural Resources.

 All courses must be taken for a letter grade with the exception of free electives or courses that are only offered on a pass/no pass basis.
 You must receive at least a 'C-' in all courses required for the major.